-Privileged High Altar where only a pope can officiate, or Cardinal who has received the permission from the pope.
-The present altar dates from the period of Pope Clement VIII, who consecrated it in June 1594; inside is preserved, as a holy relic, the altar at which St. Silvester (The Pope who consecrated the church in 323) officiated in the time of the Emperor Constantine.
+Privileged High Altar, Rome St Peter’s Basilica, where only a pope can officiate, or Cardinal who has received the permission from the pope.
+The present altar dates from the period of Pope Clement VIII, who consecrated it in June 1594; inside is preserved, as a holy relic, the altar at which St. Silvester (The Pope who consecrated the church in 323) officiated in the time of Emperor Constantine.
 Like all the altars of the early Christian churches, it faces the Orient.

 Official Rome Guide, Rome walking city Tours.

 Entering the North branch of the transept we turn to the left and find on our right:

 Rome St Peter’s Basilica | The tomb of Clement XIII in St. Peter’s Basilica – Rome

 The tomb of Clement XIII.
 The most important papal monument in the church and the masterpiece of Canova, which established the fame of the great artist, and placed him at once above all the greatest sculptors of Europe.
 The work was completed in eight years and inaugurated in 1795.
 The pope, a very fine and expressive figure represented in devout prayer, is a miracle of the art of portraiture and of intense expression.
 On each side is the figure of Religion, holding the cross and the genius extinguishing the torch of the pope’s life of the two lions, the one sleeping is considered to be the best lion ever produced by sculpture.

 A little further on, is a mosaic of the famous picture.
 St. Michael the Archangel (in St. Peter’s Basilica – Rome), crushing the head of the Devil, by Guido Reni.

 Rome St Peter’s Basilica | Nearby is another mosaic representing: